yozorajs/yozora/CONTRIBUTING.md

 5. Add the workspace alias in **both** `tsconfig.json` (`paths`) and `vitest.config.ts` (`workspaceAliases`) — these two maps are currently kept in sync by hand.
 6. Add fixtures and a spec under `__test__/`, then run `pnpm test`.
-7. Run `pnpm doc` to regenerate the package README, and `pnpm changeset` to record the change for release.
+7. Run `pnpm doc` to regenerate the package README.

 ## Commit messages